Conair94/junk-theorems-in-lean/README.md

 # Some Junk Theorems in Lean

-This is a small collection of formally verified junk theorems provable in Lean 4 + Mathlib that, in my experience, are quite surprising and upsetting to mathematicians who are not familiar with type theory (and in the case of Theorem 13, also to mathematicians who are familiar with type theory).
+This is a small collection of formally verified junk theorems provable in Lean 4 + Mathlib that, in my experience, are quite surprising and upsetting to mathematicians who are not familiar with type theory (and in the case of Theorems 13 and 14, also to mathematicians who are familiar with type theory).
 [See the main .lean file here.](JunkTheorems.lean)

 ### Coding